Jussie Smollett Attack: Timeline Of Events Since Racist Letter Was Sent To ‘Empire’ Set

 Feb, 12 – Smollett turns over “limited and heavily redacted” phone records to Chicago police.
 The records include the hour before the reported attack

 Feb.
 13 – Police raid the home of two brothers, identified as Ola and Abel Osundairo.
-Some of the items seized include a magazine, stamps, a black face mask hat, an Empire script, phone, receipts, a red hat and bleach.
+Some of the items seized include a magazine, stamps, a black face mask, an Empire script, a phone, receipts, a red hat and bleach.
 The raid happened as the brothers were returning from a trip to Nigeria.

 Feb.
 14 – Citing police sources, CBS 2’s Brad Edwards reports “indicators point to Smollett orchestrating the event” with other men.
 The Osundairo brothers are considered persons of interest in the case.